charbelogb/appgestcontacts/README.md

 # appgestcontacts

-## Description
+### Description
- A small web app that I made in 2016 when I was trying to get hands-on on how to create a web app with `AngularJS (version 1.5 :smile:)` and `NodeJS`.
+ A small web app that I made in 2016 when I was trying to get hands-on on how to create a web app with `AngularJS v1.5`(:smile:) and `NodeJS`.
  It make simple CRUD operations on contact data.

  ### Requirements :